mattmcfad/FE-Dev-Interviews/README.md

 * What is your preferred development environment?
 * What do you do when you find a bug?
 * Do you blog?
+* What blogs do you follow to stay up to date?
+* Who do you follow on twitter?
+* Who is the best developer that you've ever worked with and why?
 * Do you speak at conferences or lead workshops?
 Have you done public speaking in the sector?
 * Have you contributed to any open source projects?
 * Have you participated in a hackathon?